 Long hair should be secured in a bun.

 Jewellery and hair accessories are not allowed from pre-ballet to senior level.
 They may inflict injury upon other students.

-From Pre-ballet to Junior class boys must wear a white fitted t-shirt, black tights, black ballet shoes.
+From Pre-ballet to Junior class boys must wear a white fitted t-shirt, white ankle socks or black tights, black or white ballet shoes.
 (Black shorts are permissible during the summer).
 From Senior class there is no uniform but suitable ballet attire must be worn.

 14. POINTE WORK